 The Vest-a Common Conundrum Piece.

-When we meet with a client for the first time we always ask about their conundrum pieces.
+When I meet with a client for the first time I always ask about their conundrum pieces.
 And lately, the vest seems to be the conundrum culprit for quite a few clients.
-A conundrum piece as we call it is one of those pieces that every time you put it on it makes you say, “how am I supposed to wear this” or “what am I supposed to do with this”.
-Oh, and by the way, we aren’t talking about a sporty, Eddie Bauer type, fly fishing vest.
+A conundrum piece as I call it is one of those pieces that every time you put it on it makes you say, “how am I supposed to wear this” or “what am I supposed to do with this”.
+Oh, and by the way, I’m not talking about a sporty, Eddie Bauer type, fly fishing vest.
 There’s a place for those but that’s not the topic today.

-We’re talking about a longer wool/cashmere, sweater, or fur vest.
+I’m talking about a longer wool/cashmere, sweater, or fur vest.
 And the challenge of how to wear them for effortless style.
 But the answer isn’t as easy as a quick explanation.
 It’s more of a visual thing.
-So, instead of giving a quick answer, we’re offering up some quick style inspiration and how to’s.
+So, instead of giving a quick answer, I’m offering up some quick style inspiration and how-tos.
 Print it out and hang it in your closet for the next time your favorite vest gives you angst.
 Or better yet, bookmark this page and come back to it over and over again.

 Vests are Great for Transitioning to Spring